 Ms. Danitz was a prizewinner in several competitions; most recently she was a finalist in the William C. Byrd competition, and a prizewinner in the Pearl and Julius Young competition.
 She has performed at many prestigious summer music festivals including the Tanglewood Music Center, Spoleto Festival USA, Aspen Music Festival and School, Lake George Music Festival, and Bowdoin International Music Festival.
 At Tanglewood she had the privilege to collaborate with the iconic Yo-Yo Ma and the Silk Road Ensemble performing at the Koussevitzky Music Shed.

-Ms. Danitz is a co-founder and the Artistic Director of Sonora Collective, a musicians collective that collaborates with contemporary artists to create vibrant performance experiences in special venues and installation spaces.
+Ms. Danitz is a co-founder and co-director of Sonora Collective, a musicians collective that collaborates with contemporary artists to create vibrant performance experiences in special venues and installation spaces.

 An enthusiastic educator, Ms. Danitz maintains a private violin studio and serves as a Faculty Mentor at the Harmony Program.

-She is currently in her third year of pursuing a Doctorate of Musical Arts at CUNY Graduate Center, and is a graduate of The Juilliard School with a Masters of Music.
+She is currently a Doctorate of Musical Arts (DMA) Candidate at CUNY Graduate Center, and is a graduate of The Juilliard School with a Masters of Music.
 Prior to her doctoral studies, she completed a Bachelor of Arts in Political Science at Columbia University, where she was enrolled in the rigorous dual degree Columbia-Juilliard exchange program, majoring in Political Science.
 Her violin tutelage includes noteworthy professors such as Daniel Phillips, Yoko Takebe Gilbert, Masao Kawasaki, and Li Lin.